ApicaSystem/asm-appdynamics-extension/README.md

 2. Set the required values in monitor.xml
 3. Start the Machine Agent and it will scan the /Monitor/ folder and execute the Jar file with arguments it finds in monitor.xml
 4. Observe the MachineAgent/Log/agent.log
 5. Metrics should be popping up in the Metric Browser inside of AppDynamics for the application associated to the machine agent.
+If no AppDynamics application is associated to the machine agent, the custom metrics from ASM will be under custom metrics for the server.

 Notes (testing jar)
 -------------------